 Language Lines Referenced Original Comment English I would like to see the on-demand service cost a little bit less in order to encourage more riders.
-English for tickets and passes, like the Santa Barbara city college and ucsb stickers on student 's id's, I'd ride the bus much more if the id's/sticker program were in place.
+Fnglish for tickets and passes, like the Santa Barbara city college and ucsb stickers on student 's id's, I'd ride the bus much more if the id's/sticker program were in place.
 I use a power wheelchair and I have uncontrolled movements of my arms,making it unpredictable to hand over the bus pass. but I am perfectly qualified to take buses.
 I would love if mtd would welcome this system to the general public.
 English I would like to see a bus pass for UCSB faculty and staff English Be able to buy passes after hours or have pass vendors through out sb and Goleta etc English Make the bus free English Lowering the cost of bus passes would help English Make it easy for older folk to buy tickets who are not used to using machines.
 We are a large demographic who uses the bus.
 English Please make riding the bus free for middle school students.
 It is free for college students.
 Middle school students to La Colina, La Cumbre and SB Junior High could greatly benefit.
 English Make all busses free all the time.

-Language Lines Referenced Original Comment Mobility As A Service (MaaS) is a new system being tried by various cities throughout Europe and Asia to try and reduce the use of private cars on city streets.
+Language Lines Referenced Original Comment private cars on city streets.
 Most MaaS systems work like this: The user is given an App which includes suggestions for them to use to plan where they have to go that day.
 The App lets users book a van to pick them up and take them a convenient 'travel hub'.
 There, they can connect with their next mode of transportation.
 The App will provide the user with exact times and locations of all available transportation.
-The user than avails themselves to both public and private transport services to finish what they have to do that day.
-Finally, another van picks them up at their last 'transport hub' and delivers them back to where they started.
-In addition, each time a user uses the App they are shown how much money they saved by not using their car that day, and they are also shown how much they reduced their carbon footprint by not driving their own car.
-This idea has already considerably reduced private car traffic in English a number of cities and I think it would be something that both the Department of Transportation and others would generously fund to help get it started.
+The user than avails themselves to both public and private transport services to finish what they have to do time a user uses the App they are shown how much money they saved by not using their car that day, and they are also shown how much they reduced their carbon footprint by not driving their own car.
+This idea has already considerably reduced private car traffic in a number of cities and I think it would be something that both the Department of Transportation and others would generously fund to English help get it started.
 Good Luck David Obst 805 453 0024